 Southeastern Guide Dogs has recently unveiled our Canine Camp program, which is an off-campus opportunity where you can bring home one of our adult dogs-in-training for a weekend (or more) of rest and relaxation in your home.

-These getaways are very important for our dogs, because it gives them an opportunity to take a break from their training, disconnect from the kennels, and enjoy some belly rubs and cuddles with loving volunteers.
-It is also great practice for them when they are paired up with their forever humans.
+These getaways are very important for our dogs, because they give them an opportunity to take a break from their training, disconnect from the kennels, and enjoy some belly rubs and cuddles with loving volunteers.
+This is also great practice for them when they are paired up with their forever humans.

 Would you like to become a Canine Camp Host?